Tax Reduction Strategies for High-Income Earners

 3. Contribute to Tax-Advantaged Accounts

-Retirement Accounts: In 2024, you can contribute up to $23,000 to a 401(k) or similar employer-sponsored plan, with an additional $7,500 catch-up contribution for those aged 50 and older.
+• Retirement Accounts: In 2024, you can contribute up to $23,000 to a 401(k) or similar employer-sponsored plan, plus an additional $7,500 catch-up contribution if you are 50 or over.

-HSAs: For those with high-deductible health plans, HSAs allow for contributions of up to $4,150 for individuals or $8,300 for families in 2024.
-If you’re over 55, you can contribute an extra $1,000.
+• HSAs: If you have a high deductible health plan, you can contribute up to $4,150 for an individual and $8,300 for a family in 2024.
+If you are over 55, you can contribute an extra $1,000.

 4. Use Tax-Loss Harvesting